 In most cases, you can’t fulfill your training unless you have reached a certain number of venipunctures (drawing blood).
 This will typically be done with other trainees in a classroom setting, but you can also sometimes go to specific medical locations to get a feel for how everything works, and essentially ‘shadow’ a current phlebotomist.

-You may not be able to actually take the blood of patients, but watching and learning in that kind of environment can be extremely beneficial, and it can also help you to learn standard safety procedures, lab protocol, and more.
+You may not be able actually to take the blood of patients, but watching and learning in that kind of environment can be extremely beneficial, and it can also help you to learn standard safety procedures, lab protocol, and more.

 Once you’ve completed phlebotomy training, chances are you’ll be looking for employment somewhere, but unfortunately it doesn’t always come as quickly as most of us would like.
 However, that doesn’t mean you can’t put your skills to good work, gain excellent experience, and having something great to put on your resume, all at once.